kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

     # docker build --file .\src\Scaler.Demo\OrderProcessor\Dockerfile --force-rm --tag cosmosdb-order-processor .
     ```

-1. Create test-database and test-container within the database in Cosmos DB account by running the order-generator application inside the container with `setup` option.
+1. Create test-database and test-container within the database in Cosmos DB account by running the order-generator application inside the container.
 Make sure to put the connection string of Cosmos DB account in the command below.

     ```text
-    # docker run --env CosmosDbConfig__Connection="<connection-string>" --interactive --rm --tty cosmosdb-order-generator setup
+    # docker run --env CosmosDbConfig__Connection="<connection-string>" CosmosDbConfig__OrderCount="<count>" CosmosDbConfig__IsSingleArticle="<true/false>" --interactive --rm --tty cosmosdb-order-generator
     ```

     > **Caution** The default application settings provision a throughput of 11,000 RU/s to the test Cosmos DB container.
 This sets the number of its [physical partitions](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview#physical-partitions) to 2.
 If you have a free Azure account which offers limited throughput, or if you want to limit the cost of running the sample, be sure to update the throughput to 400 RU/s by setting the value of property `CosmosDb:ConnectionThroughput` to `400` in file `src/Scaler.Demo/OrderGenerator/appsettings.json` before building the container image.
 That would still allow testing of KEDA scaling between 0 and 1 instances but not upto 2 instances.
 Also, at any point, you can run order-generator with `teardown` option to delete the database and Cosmos DB container inside.